EZChoices/annotate/README.md

 ### Bunny CDN configuration

-`public/app.js` builds clip URLs using `window.BUNNY_BASE`.
-At runtime this value is loaded from `public/env.js`:
+The frontend looks for `window.BUNNY_BASE` when constructing clip URLs.
+The helper script `public/config.js` populates this value from `public/env.js` at runtime:

 1. Copy `public/env.example.js` to `public/env.js`.
 2. Set `BUNNY_BASE` to your Bunny pull zone, e.g. `https://MY_PULL_ZONE.b-cdn.net/keep/`.

-If not provided, the app warns in the console and falls back to local sample media.
+If not provided, the app logs a warning and falls back to local sample media.

 ---